pipejakob/godot_web/README.md

 ## Requirements

 [Releases](https://github.com/pipejakob/godot_web/releases) are stand-alone,
 static binaries with no external dependencies.
+You can download and run them on Linux, Mac, and Windows without any other requirements.

 ## Building